liviubalan/liviubalan.com-vagrant-ubuntu/README.md

 * **LIV_TUT_NO_STOP**: Maximum tutorial step until the provision will be made.
 * **LIV_TUT_NO_BEGIN**: Run the begin (init) provision shell script.
 * **LIV_TUT_NO_END**: Run the end (cleanup) provision shell script.
+* **LIV_TUT_NO_BEGIN_APT_UPDATE**: Downloads the package lists from the repositories and "updates" them to get information on the newest versions of packages and their dependencies.
 * **LIV_TUT_NO_BEGIN_SHR_CLEAN**: Remove all the files inside the shared directory.
 * **LIV_TUT_SH_END_LAST**: Run tutorial end provision shell script for the last tutorial.